kannanmohan1994/cpabe-user/README.md

 https://github.com/kannanmohan1994/cpabe-admin/

-CPABE implementation used in this application is from https://github.com/junwei-wang/cpabe.
-This implementation of CP-ABE has been modified according to the application needs.
+CPABE implementation used in this application is a modification of the CPABE implementation done in https://github.com/junwei-wang/cpabe.
+In this implementation i have made modifications to both encryption and decryption phases to make use of the edge computing environment.